EpiceneDev/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    **Relational db is the system that SQL uses.
+The RDBMS is the software that manages the data, so is the system.**
+    **SQL is the language that is used to interact within the system.**

 - [ ] Why do tables need a `primary key`?

+    **As a identifier that can be used for crud operations.**

 - [ ] What is the name given to a table column that references the primary key on another table.

+    **Foreign Key aka FK**

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    **Multiple records in a table are associated with multiple records in one or more other tables.**

 ## Minimum Viable Product